JamesKontargyris/fridayfleet/wp-content/plugins/genesis-custom-blocks-pro/readme.txt

 * Fixes an error with Block Lab 1.5.6, where it defines functions twice
 * Error does not occur with latest Block Lab

-= 1.0.2 - 2020-09-16 =
+= 1.0.0 - 2020-09-01 =

-Bugfixes, including saving the subscription key

-* Fix an error in saving the subscription key.
-[PR 11](https://github.com/studiopress/genesis-custom-blocks-pro/pull/11)
-* Fix a PHP notice on /wp-admin > Plugins > Add New.
-[PR 12](https://github.com/studiopress/genesis-custom-blocks-pro/pull/12)
+Plugin released!

+* 19 fields, including a Repeater, Post, and User.
+* Easy templating, with PHP files.
+* Block-level importing and exporting.